uclaacm/teach-la-website/_posts/2021-03-28-board-reflections.md

 This was when the cybersecurity-themed collaboration with science educational outreach organization CityLab was just starting, and Regina, Kaitlyn, and I were invited to observe one of their event days to see how they operated.
 I really liked seeing how another organization approached teaching, how they incorporated a fun storyline into the day’s activities and pop culture themes into their workshops, all of which we could potentially take inspiration from for our own activities and events.
 After we became Special Events Directors, we planned to move forward with the collaboration, but then the pandemic hit and everyone had to transition to working remotely.
 Although the CityLab collaboration transitioned to a virtual platform, it still managed to go on in the end, which was in no small part due to the enthusiasm and dedication of everyone involved in the project.
 Major props to Alyssa, Leo, and the rest of the dev team for creating the amazing technical modules while we researched and designed the nontechnical module, and to our president Matt for providing the overall guidance for working together with CityLab.
 Getting to see the collaboration through to the end was very rewarding, especially since it was the first event I’d coordinated as Special Events Director.

 It’s honestly been inspiring and humbling to see Teach LA making it through the transition to virtual learning and working remotely through the year so smoothly.
 The collaboration with BEAM and working with ACM-W on the upcoming Day of Code have all taken place in the middle of the pandemic.
 This year has not been easy, and I commend everyone for their dedication and passion.
 I have no doubt that Teach LA will accomplish even greater things moving forward, and I look forward to seeing it happen.

+## Regina

+*Position: Special Events Director.*

+When I applied to be a special events director, I just wanted to expose underprivileged students to computer science and give them the opportunity to find their interest in it.
+As for roles, I didn’t know much of what to expect, and looking back it’s been a very rewarding experience.
+It was also a lot of fun collabing with other clubs and making curriculum with Kaitlyn and Nina, my special events co-directors.

+Starting off, we collabed with CityLab to put together a curriculum for a Cyber Day.
+To be honest, this was the first time I’ve ever worked to set up something with another group, so I was quite lost on how to approach it and how to really get the collab going.
+S/o to Matt for providing guidance with that and being a great role model for how it should be done, in addition to Leo and the rest of the dev team for creating the super cute modules which we provided to CityLab.
+It was a great opportunity to teach the kids about cybersecurity and a great training ground for learning how to collab on a shared goal!

+After that, in fall, Nina, Kaitlyn, and I coordinated a collab with BEAM for teaching the kids robotics.
+Though there were a lot of technical difficulties because it was online and it was robotics, it was a great experience.
+The kids were bound to have some sort of technical difficulties like how some of the kids’ cords didn’t work, or the code just wouldn’t upload to the robot, or just logistical difficulties with delivering robots.
+While there were a lot of issues involved and last minute changes in curriculum plans, I think at the end of the day, it went really well!
+The kids were really excited and happy, the collab went well, and even though the documents might’ve been a bit confusing, we laid a really great groundwork for a reusable curriculum for BEAM in the future.
+We also met Laurel and all the other BEAM people and are probably going to continue working with them, standardizing the curriculum for use in the future.

+Continuing on, close to winter break, when ESUC reached out to our organization, I wanted to lead a booth for eWeek Kid’s Day by creating a learning lab website for it.
+It was rather last minute and Matt was able to help me quickly put together a solid team of 3 TLA dev members, s/o to Darren, Getty, and Trevor for doing some great work, and set up a collab with Creative Labs, in addition to pulling in Karen, our amazing designer who literally designed the whole website.
+In terms of Creative Labs, special s/o to Bryan and Arjun for being amazing and guiding the dev side of things, and Maggie for giving us great UI/UX feedback.
+We couldn’t have done it without Karen or Creative Labs, and I really appreciate all their help.
+Also in terms of brainstorming and curriculum, s/o to Nina and Kaitlyn for always being down to bounce ideas and having my back when I needed anything.

+Going into leading this learning lab as a PM, it was challenging and scary and, looking back, I definitely could’ve been better at communicating, among a lot of other things.
+I helped the new devs out, even though I wasn’t necessarily qualified, and learned about design and accessibility with Figma.
+It’s been a very rewarding experience, and even though it was quite stressful at times, with everything planned out finally—the beta test being next week, the event a day after, and the second event in a couple weeks after that—I’m really proud of us for making such a polished Learning Lab.
+Most of all, I’m excited for the kids to learn how the web works and be amazed by it!

+Overall, it’s been a great year with TeachLA.
+Surprisingly, even with this remote setting, the kids were all super excited to learn more, and I also learned so much about tons of different things.
+Even though I joined TeachLA two years ago to just have an opportunity to expose students to computer science, TeachLA has really grown to be more than that.
+It’s definitely been a good time and I’m excited to see what TeachLA will become in the future!

 ## Robert